yak4995/finance-manager/README.md

 This project is my pet-project, that provided HTTP REST/GraphQL API for personal finance management and analysis.
 It implemented from Robert Martin "clear architecture" principles for more scalability and independent extensionsiability.

-For user interfaces uses HTTPS protocol, for data storage - Prisma2 ORM, for asyncronyous task executing and queueing - Redis, for unit and e2e tests - jest library.
+For user interfaces uses HTTPS protocol, for inter app communication - GRPC protocol, for data storage - Prisma2 ORM with PostgreSQL, for asyncronyous task executing and queueing - Redis and Kafka, for unit and e2e tests - jest library.
 Base programming language is TypeScript.

-In future, I plan to transfer asyncronyous task executing and queueing to Kafka, authorization - to passwordless.

 Project setup:
-1. Execute "npm i" from project dir.
+1. Execute "npm i && npm run init" from project dir.
 Then replace the content of the prisma/schema.prisma file to
 ```
   generator client {
     provider = "prisma-client-js"
+    binaryTargets = ["native"]
   }

   datasource db {